Josiah Tattnall (politician): Personal life

 Tattnall was married to Harriet Fenwick, originally from Charleston, South Carolina.
 The couple had several children, but only three lived to adulthood.
 Their son, Josiah Tattnall III, was a U.S. Navy officer for more than fifty years and a navy officer for the Confederate Navy during the Civil War.
+Another son, Edward, became a politician, soldier and lawyer.

+Death

-Tattnall is buried in the Tattnall family plot (section E, lot 1), alongside his wife, who preceded him in death by a few months, at Bonaventure Cemetery.
+Tattnall died in exile in Nassau, New Providence.
+His last request was that he be buried at Bonaventure.
+His wish was granted; he was interred in the Tattnall family plot (section E, lot 1), alongside his wife, who preceded him in death by a few months.

+Legacy

 Georgia's Tattnall County was named for him, as was Savannah's Tattnall Street.